KTH-Nek5000/tutorialOF/README.md

 # tutorialOF
-Material for OpenFOAM tutorial, to be used at KTH Engineering Mechanics.
+Material for OpenFOAM tutorial, to be used at KTH Engineering Mechanics, e.g. for the CFD course SG2212/SG3114.

 ## Table of contents